irlnathan/hackeconomics.github.io/_posts/2016-8-19-What-are-the-tools-that-central-banks-use-to-influence-economies-around-the-world?.md

 So here's a list of questions to be answered that originate from the video.

 - [What is US GDP?](http://hackeconomics.com/What-is-GDP/)
-- What is US total credit instruments [TCMDO]?
+- [What is the total amount of credit instruments in the US [TCMDO]?](http://hackeconomics.com/What-is-US-total-credit-instruments-TCMDO/)
 - What is a recession?
 - What is debt to GDP?
 - What is CAGR of Global Debt Outstanding by Type?